 Third, make technical implementations on the client or service side.

-Fourth, send your complex event to the tracking platform you use and map it with Facebook and Google.
-It will make it easy, fast, and accurate if you work through one platform and then send it to any tracking source you have.
+Fourth, send your complex events to the attribution platform you use and map it with Facebook and Google.
+It will make it easy, fast, and accurate if you work through one platform and then send it to any measurement source you have.